marjames98/hman_challenge/README.md

 ### Hints

-* Your game will need some state to keep track of the word, how many letters are yet to be guessed, and the current state of the hangman.
+* Your game will need some state to keep track of the word, how many letters are yet to be guessed, and the current state of the h-man.
-* You can initially represent the hangman as a decreasing number of guesses remaining.
+* You can initially represent the h-man as a decreasing number of guesses remaining.
 * You can use the `in` keyword to test to see if a letter is in the secret word.
 * Remember to account for case differences.

 ### Pseudocode

 1. Initialize the game: Initialize all variables to default values.
-2. Display hangman or number of guesses remaining.
+2. Display h-man or number of guesses remaining.
 3. Randomly select a secret word.
 4. Display the word as blanks.
 5. Display the letters guessed so far.
 6. Ask the user for a letter.
 7. Determine if letter is correct or incorrect.
-8. If incorrect, add the letter to the guessed list, decrement remaining guesses, and/or draw another bit of the hangman.
+8. If incorrect, add the letter to the guessed list, decrement remaining guesses, and/or draw another bit of the h-man.
 9. If correct, add the letter to the guessed list, redraw the secret word with the new letter(s) showing.
 10. Loop back up to step 6 and continue until the word is fully revealed or guesses are used up.